-Laws are constantly evolving, so at Scott, Vicknair, Hair, and Checki we make it a point to keep up with these changes in assuring that quality services are provided to our clients.
-A way that some of our experienced property casualty attorneys are doing this is by attending CLE (Continued Legal Education) programs.
+Laws are constantly evolving, so at SVHC we make it a point to keep up with these changes to ensure that quality services are provided to our clients.
+One way that some of our experienced property casualty attorneys are doing this is by attending CLE (Continued Legal Education) programs.
 There presenters discuss new developments in insurance laws and how insurers can avoid bad faith.

 There are two Louisiana Revised Statutes which focus on bad faith as it pertains to insurance companies when handling property damage claims.
 (La RS 22:1892 and LA RS 22:1973).
 One of the practice areas of our Firm is property casualty on the Plaintiffs side.
 Therefore, it is vital that an experienced property casualty attorney knows how insurance defense firms interpret these claims and what they instruct their clients, insurance companies, to do and what not to do.
 Essentially, this program allowed our property casualty department to see the cases from a different perspective.

 This information is incredibly relevant for plaintiffs who have suffered property damages because of natural disaster or mere accident.
 If an insurance company acts in bad faith, the plaintiffs can greatly increase their damages the compensation provided to the victim of property damage.

 It is important to recognize the signs when an insurance company may be acting in bad faith.
 While you may be able to do this on your own, it helps to have someone experienced in insurance claims guiding you as soon as possible.

 One speaker indicated that it is important for insurance adjusters to keep incredibly detailed files showing exactly what was said to the insured and when.
 That way, they can easily retrace their steps should the claim move to litigation.
 This is highly applicable to our Firm’s area of practice in bad faith insurance.